YoshiDesign/Steganography/README.md

 ## Python3.6

 Images are stored on the FS when using the web interface.
+If a filesystem isnt available or the filesystem is ephemeral, one is created for you.
 The CLI tool applies encoding without creating a backup or duplicate image.
 Don't use -I and say I didn't warn you!